 You can send them an email to thank them for downloading your content.
 And explain to him/her that if (s)he is interested in your services, they have the possibility of requesting a telephone appointment.
 This is just one example of direct prospecting.

-Now, you can't necessarily make a sales proposition at this level of the famous marketing funnel.
-Your prospect surely needs new information, proof of your expertise, and - it may come as a surprise - sympathy towards your business.
+You can't necessarily make a sales proposition at this level of the famous marketing funnel.
+Your prospect surely needs new information, proof of your expertise, and sympathy towards your business.

 At this level, the content will allow you to help your prospect decide.
 Thanks to your articles and your premium content, you have shown that you know how to gather the most relevant information about your theme.
-Now, if the prospect is qualified - that is to say, he may buy your products or services - then he will have to be convinced, thanks to new methods.
+Now, if the prospect is qualified, he may buy your products or services - then he will have to be convinced.

 You have your prospect's email address.
 It is a real asset for your business.
 Some businesses sell most of their products through their email list!